Books are a great way to exercise our brains.

 Somehow, they form a deep attachment to eating cookies.

-In short, they end up fooling their brain and form bad habits.
+In short, they end up fooling their brain and forming bad habits.
 And thus suffer the consequences later.

 Make sure you don’t do that.